HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 .. figure:: ../images/getting_started/tutorials/restart_from_saved_path.png

 When we created the saved data we ran the simulation for the year 1989, with a five year spin up.
 Since this is our saved data, when running the simulation from this saved state we can only run it starting the day after.
-Here, we will be running the simulation for the year 1990, starting one day after the saved state data ends.
+Here, we will be running the simulation for the year 1990, starting one day after the saved state data ends and without a spin up, as the saved state already includes this data.

 All other options will remain as they are described under `creating a saved state <creating_a_saved_state>`_.